COBISS Platform – Co-operative Online Bibliographic System and Services

 Most read books is a web application that allows preparing the list of most frequently borrowed items within a certain period of time (based on loan statistics of libraries with automated circulation).

 Library royalties is a web application that allows the preparation of lists – loan statistics for library material by authors who are eligible to receive monetary library royalties based on the number of loans of their works (according to the criteria specified by the competent government body).
-In the COBISS.SI system, the Rules on Implementing Library Royalties, adopted by the Ministry of Culture, apply (lists have been prepared on the following: bibliographic records from the COBIB.SI database, authority records for personal names from the CONOR.SI database, as well as archival data on loans in public libraries in a specific period).
+In the COBISS.SI system, the Rules on Implementing Library Royalties, adopted by the Ministry of Culture, apply (lists have been prepared based on bibliographic records from the COBIB.SI database, authority records for personal names from the CONOR.SI database, as well as archival data on loans in public libraries in a specific period).

 Z39.50 server, SRW/SRU server allows users to access bibliographic databases in the COBISS system based on a specific agreement with the national COBISS centre (for accessing the COBIB shared database) or with the individual library (for accessing its local database).